Multi-document Summarization via Deep Learning Techniques: A Survey: Datasets

-\textbf{Wikisum.} Different from most of the existing datasets for extractive multi-document summarization, Wikisum \cite{liu2018generating} targets abstractive multi-document summarization, which generates summarization automatically by machines rather than selects phrases from the original documents.
-The Wikisum dataset treats generating English Wikipedia as a supervised abstractive summarization task.
-More specifically, a Wikipedia theme with a set of non-Wikipedia reference documents is pumped into neural networks.
-The model tries to fit real Wikipedia articles acting as supervision signals.
-These non-Wikipedia references are crawled from documents cited by Wikipedia, as well as the top-10 Google search results with the titles of documents.
-However, some of the URLs are not available and part of them are identical to each other.
-For these problems, Liu et al. \cite{liu2019hierarchical} cleaned the dataset and further deleted the duplicated examples.
-Under the circumstances, we report the statistical results from \cite{liu2019hierarchical}.
+\textbf{WikiSum.} WikiSum \cite{liu2018generating} targets abstractive MDS.
+For a specific Wikipedia theme, the documents cited in Wikipedia articles or the top-10 Google search results (using the Wikipedia theme as query) are seen as the source documents.
+Golden summaries are the real Wikipedia articles.
+However, some of the URLs are not available and can be identical to each other in parts.
+To remedy these problems, Liu et al. \cite{liu2019hierarchical} cleaned the dataset and deleted duplicated examples, so here we report statistical results from \cite{liu2019hierarchical}.

-\textbf{Multi-news.} As we stated previously, the DUC and TAC datasets are in a relatively small scale that may not be ideal for the training and evaluation of the deep neural models.
-Alternatively, in the news domain, Multi-news \cite{fabbri-etal-2019-multi} is a large-scale dataset containing various topics for multi-document summarization.
-In Multi-news, news articles and human-written summaries are all from the Web\footnote{http://newser.com}.
-The Multi-news dataset contains trace-back links to the original documents and also includes 56,216 article-summary pairs.
-Moreover, in the paper, the authors compared multi-news dataset with prior datasets in terms of coverage, density and compression.
-The results show that the multi-news dataset has various arrangement styles of sequences.
+\textbf{Multi-News.} Multi-News \cite{fabbri-etal-2019-multi} is a relatively large-scale dataset in the news domain; the articles and human-written summaries are all from the Web\footnote{http://newser.com}.
+This dataset includes 56,216 article-summary pairs and contain trace-back links to the original documents.
+Moreover, the authors compared the Multi-News dataset with prior datasets in terms of coverage, density, and compression, revealing that this dataset has various arrangement styles of sequences.

-\textbf{Opinosis.} Opinosis Dataset \cite{ganesan2010opinosis} contains reviews of 51 topic clusters collected from TripAdvisor, Amazon and Edmunds.
-In terms of each topic, approximately 100 sentences on average are provided and the reviews are fetched from different sources.
+\textbf{Opinosis.} The Opinosis dataset \cite{ganesan2010opinosis} contains reviews of 51 topic clusters collected from TripAdvisor\footnote{https://www.tripadvisor.com/}, Amazon\footnote{https://www.amazon.com.au/}, and Edmunds\footnote{https://www.edmunds.com/}.
+For each topic, approximately 100 sentences on average are provided and the reviews are fetched from different sources.
 For each cluster, five professional written golden summaries are provided for the model training and evaluation.